ShyamAnand2/Kaiburr-Assessment-Task3/README.md

 Our Task Manager frontend features a modern, glass-inspired layout with soft gradients and rich purple-blue accents.
 Key sections are arranged in rounded cards with translucent, frosted glass effects, floating above a gentle background gradient.
 The primary palette uses vivid violet (#7b52ff) and lavender (#c288fe), paired with a relaxing blue-cyan base (#e8eafc → #c2e9fb).

 The design is fully responsive—buttons, tables, and forms resize fluidly from mobile to desktop.
-Input controls and active elements carry subte glows and color transitions for a premium, accessible feel.
-Empty task lists display friendly icons within glassy cards to minimize cognitive load.
-Altogether, the interface delivers a calm, professional, and visually striking foundation for productivity.
+Input controls and active elements carry subtle glows and color transitions for a premium, accessible feel.
+Empty tasks are created to display friendly icons within glassy cards to give it a professional feel.

 ---

 ## 🚀 Setup and Installation

 ### Prerequisites

-Ensure Node.js 20+ is installed
+#### Ensure Node.js 20+ is installed
 node --version

-Ensure backend is running on localhost:8080
+#### Ensure backend is running on localhost:8080
 Test: http://localhost:8080/tasks

 ### Installation Steps